 I’m Hugh Hollowell, and I’m a writer, maker, and sometimes, a preacher.
 I’m a sixth-generation Mississippian trying to create a compelling vision of a better world.

-Drawing on my roots as a sixth-generation Mississippian, I explore the old magic of turning simple ingredients and time into a physical manifestation of care, how feeding others can be an act of resistance against systemic neglect, and a spiritual practice that connects us to the people we love.
+In it, I explore the old magic of turning simple ingredients and time into a physical manifestation of care, how feeding others can be an act of resistance against systemic neglect, and a spiritual practice that connects us to the people we love.

 Current projects: